By Roy Burner - Minister of the Gospel

 If ungodliness enters into the life of a believer it becomes a hindrance in one's servitude to the Lord.
 Forgiveness can play into the picture; to the repentant in heart, but one's former status, of being useful in godly roles in life, could be hampered.
 Many great evangelists have fell prey to the devil's devices to take them from their former greatness in God; forgiven but of a lesser role, became man is not as forgiving as God.

 In a prophecy given in a camp meeting; many years ago, were these words: In the last days shall come seducing spirits that shall turn many of My anointed ones away.
 Many shall fall through divers lusts and because of sin abounding.
 But if you will seek Me diligently, I will put My spirit within you.
 When one shall turn to the right hand or the left you shall not turn with them, but keep your eyes wholly on the Lord.

-We are seeing the characteristics of the last days spoken of by apostle Paul: Men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, despisers of those that are good; lovers of pleasures more than lovers of God; having a form of godliness but denying the power thereof, of such turn away (2 Timothy 3:1-5).
+We are seeing the characteristics of the last days spoken of by apostle Paul: Men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, despisers of those that are good; lovers of pleasures more than lovers of God; having a form of godliness but denying the power thereof, from such turn away (2 Timothy 3:1-5).

 The apostle Paul informed Timothy, a young evangelist, that a time will come when they will not endure sound doctrine; but after their own lusts shall heap to themselves teachers having itching ears; and shall turn away their ears from the truth.
 But watch in all things, make full proof of your ministry (2 Timothy 4:3-5).